Quarter-final round-up: England and Ukraine join Israel, Spain in U21 semis

 Player of the Match: Sergio Gómez (Spain)

-Key fact: Spain equalled Italy's record by claiming their 12th top-four U21 EURO finish (in both cases 11 semi-finals plus a top-four finish in 2000 when there was no semi-final round).
+Key fact: Spain equalled Italy's record by claiming their 12th top-four U21 EURO finish.
+Both have reached 11 semi-finals to go with a top-four finish in 2000, when there was no semi-final round.

 2024 Olympic men's football tournament